cjzcjz666/music_separation/README.md

 Training progress can be monitored by using Tensorboard on the respective ``log_dir``.

-Features:
-GPU support for training
-Configurable hyperparameters (batch size, epochs, learning rate, etc.)
+Other features:
-Early stopping functionality
+* Early stopping functionality
-Support for L1 or MSE loss functions
+* Support for L1 or MSE loss functions
-L2 regularization
+* L2 regularization
-Cosine annealing learning rate scheduler
+* Cosine annealing learning rate scheduler
-Support for pre-trained models and checkpoints Spectral loss as an additional loss
+* Spectral loss as an additional loss
-TensorBoard logging for training and validation loss

 # <a name="test"></a> Test trained models on songs!